 Protect Your RBC Account Details

-- Treat your RBC routing number and account number as sensitive personal information, like your SIN, credit card details, or passport number.
+- Treat your RBC transit and account number as sensitive personal information, like your SIN, credit card details, or passport number.

 - Only share these details when absolutely necessary and ensure websites are secure.